-We want to share information on what the New Life Center is doing in an immediate and ongoing way to alter practices that help reduce the odds of the Coronavirus impacting our community.
+I want to share information on what New Life Center is doing in an immediate and ongoing way to alter practices that help reduce the odds of Covid-19 impacting our community.

-First, due to the vulnerable health conditions of those we serve, we are limiting access to our building for visitors, non-essential staff, and volunteers.
-This includes large social gatherings, onsite meetings, events, and large volunteer groups.
+First, due to the vulnerable health conditions of those we serve, we have limited access to our building for visitors and volunteers.

-To ensure the health of those we serve, we will screen guests for symptoms or high-risk status as they come through our doors.
+To ensure the health of the individuals we serve, we have begun to screen guests for symptoms as they come through our doors.
 Guests who exhibit symptoms will be isolated in a designated dormitory.
-Guests who are at high-risk (elderly or having other health complications not related to Covid-19) will be moved to a separate dorm area to distance them from our general population.
-Our onsite Sanford Health nurse and operations director will work closely with all departments to ensure appropriate hand washing and other prevention measures.
-Throughout this process, we will stay in close contact with Fargo Cass Public Health.
+Guests who are at high-risk (elderly or having other health complications not related to Covid-19) will be moved to a separate dorm area to distance them from the general population.
+Our onsite Sanford Health nurse and operations director are working closely with all departments to ensure that appropriate hand washing and other preventative measures are in place.
+Throughout this process, we are staying in close contact with Fargo Cass Public Health.

-In addition, all high-touch surfaces in the building will be cleaned every hour.
-Hand sanitizers and gloves are readily available.
+In addition, all high-touch surfaces in the building are being cleaned every hour.
+Hand sanitizer and gloves are readily available.

-Regarding our meal service, sack meals will be available in our front entry for community members.
-Our kitchen will discontinue self-service items and begin using disposable dishware and utensils.
-Access to the kitchen will be limited to those who are preparing and serving meals.
+Regarding our meal service, sack meals are available in the front entrance for community members.
+Our kitchen has discontinued self-service items and uses disposable dishware and utensils.
+Access to the kitchen is limited to those who are preparing and serving meals.